Dooomino/WebGl-Example/README.md

 # WebGl Example
-This project is a demonstration for webGL displaying a basic cube with lighting.
+This project is a demonstration for WebGL displaying a basic cube with lighting.